-Robert Pearce QC has a broad Chancery practice.
-He aims to offer advice which is thoroughly researched, clear and practical.
-He is an experienced litigator in difficult and complex cases.
+Robert Pearce QC is an experienced litigator in difficult and complex cases.
+Out of court, he aims to offer advice which is thoroughly researched, clear and practical.
 He is recommended as a leading silk in five practice areas in the current editions of the legal directories.

 Experience and Expertise

 Most of Robert Pearce QC’s work is in the fields of property law, business and commercial law, trusts, estates, and charities.
 He also has wide experience in related fields such as the Court of Protection, partnerships and joint ventures, revenue law and professional liability.

 - MN v OP (High Court, 2017).
 Variation of trusts, anonymity orders.

 - Singh v Charity Commission for England and Wales (High Court, December 2016).
 Permission to discontinue charity proceedings.

 - University of London v Prag (High Court, WTLR 705).
 Legal effect of documents and events transferring higher educational institution to university.
 Duties of university responsible for administering group of discrete entities.

 - Human Dignity Trust v Charity Commission for England and Wales (First-tier Tribunal, WTLR 789).
 Whether an institution established to challenge laws in overseas jurisdictions was established for charitable purposes only.